What will my Five-Week program classes be like?

 - Electronic Production and Design-An introduction to the world of music technology, geared to the needs of today's professional musician.
 The course topics will give an overview of all aspects of the current tools, technology, and techniques for desktop music production including basic sequencing techniques, MIDI editing, introduction to virtual instruments, sample manipulation and industry-leading DAWs.

-- Survey of Recording Styles-You will explore studio equipment, technical aspects of recording (e.g., logarithms, decibels), and various studio procedures and processes will be discussed and demonstrated in one of Berklee’s recording studios.
+- Survey of Recording Styles-Explore studio equipment, technical aspects of recording (e.g., logarithms, decibels), and various studio procedures and processes will be discussed and demonstrated in one of Berklee’s recording studios.

 - Jazz Composition and Arranging-You will be introduced to composing and arranging techniques used by important jazz artists.
 Topics include processes used to create and harmonize melodies, the art of orchestration, song and arrangement form, and music analysis.

 - Groove Essentials for All Instruments-Examine many of the essential grooves that continue to define contemporary music.
 The styles examined will include funk, hip-hop, and music from Brazil and Cuba.
 Music examples and scores will be examined to analyze the rhythmic, harmonic, and melodic components of each style.
 Documentaries will be shown to support the historical and social aspects of these styles with an emphasis on the innovators who made them popular.

 The following classes are in addition to the electives above.
 Optional electives meet in the evening.
 Seating is limited.

 - Drum Circle-Available to all students.
 This weekly workshop provides an opportunity to develop performance skills using various percussion instruments from around the world.